 With the exceptions of Meshech and Tubal, Ezekiel 38 and 39 provides a lengthy list of entirely different populations than Ezekiel 32.
 These two peoples from Meshech and Tubal are alluded to in both Ezekiel 32 and Ezekiel 38.

 Ezekiel 38 and 39 includes; Magog, Rosh, Meshech, Tubal, Persia, Ethiopia, Libya, Gomer and Togarmah.
 These nine comprise the Ezekiel invaders.
-A possible list of the modern day identities of the Ezekiel invaders are displayed on the Ezekiel 38 image.
+A possible list of the modern day identities of the Ezekiel invaders are displayed with the red lines on the Ezekiel 38 image.
 Notice that Elam is not listed anywhere in Ezekiel 38!

 EZEKIEL 32:26-28 MAY BE PART OF EZEKIEL 38-39